Institute » About the Institute

 Development and Support of Regional Emergency Response Systems

-Up to date, more than 20 such systems have been established in Russian regions with active IBRAE participation.
+Up to date, up to 30 such systems have been established in Russian regions with active IBRAE participation.

 A center for scientific and technical support is functioning at IBRAE around the clock and provides operational and expert support to Situation Crisis Center of Rosatom, National Crisis Management Center of EMERCOM, Crisis Center of “Rosenergoatom” Concern, Center for Monitoring and Forecast of the Moscow Civil Defense Department, public authorities, regional crisis centers and NPP workers in a case of emergency or off-normal situations related to radiation.
 These activities are performed within the framework of the Russian Integrated System for Prevention and Elimination of Emergency Situations and other programs.